Odysseas Angelis

+Odysseas Angelis (Οδυσσεύς Αγγελής; 12 February 1912 – 22 March 1987) was a Greek artillery officer.
+He reached the rank of four star General and served as Chief of the Greek Armed Forces and Vice President of the Hellenic Republic.
+He supported the military regime that was established on April 21, 1967.

+He was imprisoned for his participation in the junta government after its fall.
+He committed suicide by hanging on March 22, 1987, in Korydallos Prison, cell no 48, where he was serving sentence.

 Biography

 Early career

 Angelis was born in the village of Steni on the island of Euboea in 1912.
 After completing his studies at the Hellenic Army Academy, he was sworn in as an Artillery Second Lieutenant on 2 August 1934.
 Promoted to Lieutenant in 1937 and Captain in 1940, he participated in the Greco-Italian War as a mountain artillery battery commander.
 Following the German invasion and the Axis occupation of Greece, in 1943 Angelis fled the country and joined the Greek Armed Forces in the Middle East, where he commanded an anti-aircraft battery.

 After the liberation of Greece he was promoted to Major in 1946, and fought in the Greek Civil War in 1948 and 1949 as an artillery battalion commander.
 After the end of the civil war, he served in various artillery commands and completed courses at the Superior War School and the National Defence School.
-He served in the NATO headquarters at Izmir, as aide-de-camp to King Paul, professor at the Superior War School, chief of staff of the 9th Infantry Division, commandant of the Artillery School, Director of the 2nd Staff Bureau at the Hellenic Army General Staff, chief of staff of ASDEN, and deputy commander and commander of the 5th Infantry Division.
+He served in the NATO headquarters at İzmir, as aide-de-camp to King Paul, professor at the Superior War School, chief of staff of the 9th Infantry Division, commandant of the Artillery School, Director of the 2nd Staff Bureau at the Hellenic Army General Staff, chief of staff of ASDEN, and deputy commander and commander of the 5th Infantry Division.
 He was promoted to Lt.
 Colonel in 1950, Colonel in 1958, Brigadier in 1960, and Major General in 1965.

 In 1967 he was promoted to Lt.
 General and Deputy Chief of the Hellenic National Defence General Staff, a post he held at the time of the coup d'état of 21 April 1967.